+41 79 446 14 86 info@immofisc.ch

 • Residence Visa

-This type of visa allows its holder to reside in Portugal in order to work there, even remotely , for a person or a company having its residence or its registered office outside the national territory.
+This type of visa allows its holder to reside in Portugal in order to work there, even remotely, for a person or company whose residence or registered office is outside the national territory.

 This visa is granted for the duration of the stay and is valid for multiple entries into the national territory.